openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 Compared with running directly on CI, you need to explicitly specify the list of filenames or directory where you have the templates.

+When you run `tkn pac resolve` it will try to detect if you have a `{{ git_auth_secret }}` inside your template and if you have it will ask  and will ask you to provide a Git provider token.

+You can explicitely provide on the command line with the `-t` or `--token` flag, or you can set the environment variable `PAC_PROVIDER_TOKEN` and it will use it instead of asking you.

+There is no clean-up of the secret after the run.

 {{< /details >}}

 {{< details "tkn pac webhook add" >}}